Seeing other women succeed lights me up, and it’s my life’s mission to help you make it happen. Stick with me and I’ll show you how.

 Leaving Corporate America and starting this blog.

 My college degree is in mathematics, with an emphasis in theory.
-I know, so different than what I do now, but who's counting (besides the mathletes).
+I know, so different than what I do now, but who's counting (besides us Mathletes, of course).

 As a new staff member at a Big 4 accounting firm, I found myself at fancy dinners and eating takeout in audit rooms just about every night, relying on little sleep and barely keeping a social life alive.
 My career was flying high but I felt like complete crap.
 At 25 I felt 50 years older than I was with no end in sight, so I decided to do something about it.
 I committed myself to healthy eating and home-cooked food.